Lehman plans to distribute $14.2 billion to creditors

-Lehman Brothers Holdings Inc said on Wednesday it plans to distribute about $14.2 billion (9.3 billion pounds) to creditors early next month, as the company winds down following its emergence from bankruptcy protection last year.
+Lehman Brothers Holdings Inc said on Wednesday it plans to distribute about $14.2 billion (£9.4 billion) to creditors early next month, as the company winds down following its emergence last year from bankruptcy protection.

 The distribution, to be made April 4, will be Lehman's third since it emerged from Chapter 11 protection on March 6, 2012.

-Lehman said the payout will increase total distributions to about $47.2 billion, with two-thirds going to third parties.
+Lehman said the payout will increase total distributions to about $47.2 billion (£31.3 billion), with two-thirds going to third parties.

 The company has said it hopes to distribute more than $65 billion, on average about 21 cents on the dollar for allowed claims.